weikailin/cs6222-fa23/3-prg.md

 >> $|G| \ge 2^n \cdot \alpha / 2$.
 >
 > {: .proof}
+>> (This is actually a standard averaging argument or a Markov ineq.)
 >> Suppose not, $|G| \lt 2^n \cdot \alpha / 2$.
 >> Then,
 >>